Return to the Rotary Foundation homepage

 A further three visits took place, bringing in new members to the growing team.
 After the May 2016 visit it was agreed that the team would try to take the training model to other hospitals and nursing schools.
 Kamuli Mission Hospital was receiving visits from other overseas groups and its facilities and skills had developed.

 Jim and his colleague Alice of Kamuli Friends knew of other hospitals and nursing in the area that might benefit from the basic training and a few of these were visited in July 2016.

 Ngora Freda Carr Hospital and Nursing School were selected based on the willingness of the hospital and school to take part in the training programme and the scope for making a real impact.
-There has been just one visit so far, in April 2017, but a second is planned for March 2018.
+There has been just one visit so far, in April 2017, but a second is taking place in March 2018.
 Again, these visits will be part of a Global Grant application to the Rotary Foundation, with the visits linked to refurbishment of hospital buildings.

 Read more about Jim McWhirter's work with the above hospitals and other hospitals in Uganda with Rotary Doctor Bank in the UK and Medicaudit in Uganda.
 Help for Hospitals in Uganda

 updated 23 March 2018